geraldotech/CheatSheets/Docker.md

 - `docker run nginx` - works but running only on docker port 80
 - `docker run -p 8080:80 nginx`
-  - p = published expose, a port from the Docker container to the host machine.  to run in **http://localhost:8080** from Computer, rodar portas baixas precisa ser admin.
-  - now run `docker ps` to see this redirect
-  - -d: Runs the container in detached mode (in the background).

 - `docker run -d -p 80:80 nginx`
 - `netstat -tln` - to checkout portas em LISTEN
 - `docker exec friendly_noether ls` - executar comando em container em execução, open a in a new tab | friendly_noether is a random name, but works with docker id too